sehaj97/hook-to-cook/README.md

 ## Description

-Designed a web app for mobile only to get suggestions for your cooking daily.
+Designed a react app for mobile only to get suggestions for your cooking daily.

 ## Images